D4rkChill3r/fritzing-parts/README.md

-# esp8266-fritzing-parts
+# fritzing-parts

-This repository contains parts based on the ESP8266 for the Fritzing application.
+This repository contains parts for the Fritzing application.
 Just download the .fzpz file and drag it into fritzing

 Where applicable, both the breadboard and the silkscreen are designed.

+This repository started as a fork from [Daniel Eichhorn (Squix78)](https://github.com/squix78), the author of many fine projects like the OLED display library.
+Some of his Fritzing parts, I made improvements on, but I also added some myself.
+Where I used his Fritzing parts, I left his credentials in the Fritzing parts.

 ## Available parts
    * [NodeMCU V1.0](#nodemcu-v10)